 Reiter's research agenda is centered on understanding the effectiveness of policies that reduce violence.
 These include policies that aim to secure peace where violence is already occurring, as well as those intended to deter or prevent future violence.

-Reiter's book manuscript project, Fighting Over Peace: Spoilers, Peace Agreements, and the Strategic Use of Violence, seeks to explain why some civil war peace agreements are implemented rather peacefully while others come under attack from a variety of violent actors.
-Furthermore, it asks why these attempts at "spoiling" peace prove successful following some agreements and not others.
-In examining the conditions under which spoilers arise, and their ultimate impact on peace processes, he uses an original dataset of spoiling following 241 civil war peace agreements in the post-Cold War era.
+Reiter's forthcoming book Fighting Over Peace: Spoilers, Peace Agreements, and the Strategic Use of Violence (Palgrave Macmillan, 2016), explains why some civil war peace agreements are implemented rather peacefully while others come under attack from a variety of violent actors.
+Furthermore, it shows why these attempts at "spoiling" peace prove successful following some agreements and not others.
+In examining the conditions under which spoilers arise, and their ultimate impact on peace processes, he uses an original dataset of spoiling following over 3000 civil war peace agreements in the post-Cold War era.

-Reiter is also a co-founder of the Transitional Justice Data Base Project, which has developed a comprehensive, global dataset of trials, truth commissions, amnesties, reparations, and lustration programs used by states over the past four decades to engage past human rights violations.
-The project has received funding from a number of sources, including the National Science Foundation, the United States Institute of Peace, and the Smith Richardson Foundation.
-The project has produced a co-authored book (with Tricia Olsen and Leigh Payne), titled Transitional Justice in Balance: Comparing Processes, Weighing Efficacy (United States Institute of Peace Press, 2010), as well as numerous articles and book chapters in such venues as Human Rights Quarterly, International Studies Review, and Journal of Peace Research.
+Reiter is also a co-founder of the Transitional Justice Data Base Project and a collaborator on the Transitional Justice Research Collaborative, both of which have produced comprehensive, global datasets of trials, truth commissions, amnesties, reparations, and lustration programs used by states over the past four decades to engage past human rights violations.
+The projects have received funding from a number of sources, including the National Science Foundation, the United States Institute of Peace, and the Smith Richardson Foundation.
+Stemming from these projects, Reiter is a co-author of a book Transitional Justice in Balance: Comparing Processes, Weighing Efficacy (United States Institute of Peace Press, 2010), as well as numerous articles and book chapters in such venues as Human Rights Quarterly, International Studies Review, and Journal of Peace Research.

-At Mount Holyoke, Reiter regularly teaches World Politics, Transitional Justice, Political Violence, International Law and Organization, Comparative Politics, and Latin American Politics.
+At Mount Holyoke, Reiter regularly teaches World Politics, Transitional Justice, Political Violence, International Law and Organization, Ending War and Securing the Peace, Comparative Politics, and Latin American Politics.

 - "Banning Confederate flag just a first step," Op-Ed, Daily Hampshire Gazette, July 9, 2015